Welcome to our best fitness trackers and smartwatch for swimming review.

 Waterproof - As for the construction of the watch itself, it also needs to be splash and waterproof as well as be strong enough to handle deep water pressure (if you’re going to dive during your swimming sessions).

 IP and ATM factors - The most important thing to consider when buying a waterproof swimming watch, though, is the IP and ATM factors.

-IP stands for ingress protection, or how shielded the insides of the fitness tracker and smartwatch are to small objects like dust and liquid.
+IP stands for ingress protection, or how shielded the insides of the swimming watches are to small objects like dust and liquid.
 The IP rating consists of two numbers.
 The first is for solid particles, the second is for liquids.
 Higher numbers mean better protection. [

-ATM, on the other hand, stands for atmospheres and shows how deep your fitness tracker and smartwatch can be submerged before water starts to seep in.
-Try to get waterproof fitness trackers with a minimum 4-ATM rating, since anything less isn't swim friendly.
+ATM, on the other hand, stands for atmospheres and shows how deep your swimming watches can be submerged before water starts to seep in.
+Try to get the best waterproof fitness trackers with a minimum 4-ATM rating, since anything less isn't swim friendly.

 And lastly, here's a tip from Tom's Guide.